Wedding Photo Ideas, Tips & Timeline

 At least 5-7 reception place settings because each is different

-Wide-angle landscapes of the mountain resort for a canvas print
+Wide-angle landscapes of the ceremony and reception location for a canvas print

 Classic dramatic pose of bride with bridesmaids